Professional Foundations Program01/02/2020 2021-01-15 11:52

-What is the Foundations Program aiming to achieve?
+What is the Professional Foundations Program aiming to achieve?

 Engaged, collaborative, adaptive public service professionals, excelling today, prepared for tomorrow

 Public sectors, governments and the private sector everywhere are grappling with the profound economic, social, geopolitical and technological changes underway across the globe.
 Australia’s public sector ranks amongst the best in the world, and a lot of good work is already underway.

 One of the key drivers of future public sector success will be a cadre of public servants who are motivated, reflective, historically aware, cognisant of critical future trends and collaborative by default.
 They will be equipped to identify, plan for and respond to future developments.